 MSE students in CS have master-level knowledge and skills in the main areas of Computer Science mentioned below and can acquire deepened knowledge and skills in one of these areas:

-MSE students focusing on "Software Engineering and Technology" research, analyze and develop all kinds of innovative applications, software systems and architectures (e.g. parallel, cloud-based and IoT systems) in close collaboration with the stakeholders and customers.
+MSE students focusing on “Software Engineering and Technology” research, analyze and develop all kinds of innovative applications, software systems and architectures (e.g. parallel, cloud-based and IoT systems) in close collaboration with the stakeholders and customers.
 They are able design and develop advanced user interfaces in a user-centered way.
 They follow an adequate agile risk-based software development process and make use of appropriate software development tools and programming languages.
-They can take different roles in software development teams and even lead a smaller development teams.
+They can take different roles in software development teams and even lead smaller development teams.

-MSE students focusing on "Communication Systems" analyze, plan, implement and run communication systems of all kinds that are connected, cloud-based, distributed, embedded or mobile.
+MSE students focusing on “Communication Systems” analyze, plan, implement and run communication systems of all kinds that are connected, cloud-based, distributed, embedded or mobile.
 They can research and develop distributed applications, communication protocols, interfaces, services and systems, virtual platforms and networks and can run these systems in a secure and reliable way.
 They also have profound knowledge in wireless communication and IT security.
 They can assess and adopt new technologies in their field emerging from research.